No.20 - GWR Railcar

 Both vehicles were constructed in 1959 and are now turned out in their original green livery.
 They are regularly used to supplement steam services on quieter days - their observation ends proving popular with passengers.
 One vehicle contains the guard's and luggage compartment, whilst the other features a first class saloon and lavatory.

 These Swindon-built locomotives were introduced in 1964 to work shunting duties, local freight and trip workings.
-They were introduced during the Beeching era – the very time when the work for which they were intended was rapidly disappearing!
-Thus they saw only two or three years’ BR service and earned the nickname “Teddy bears”.
+They were introduced during the Beeching era - the very time when the work for which they were intended was rapidly disappearing!
+Thus they saw only two or three years' BR service and earned the nickname "Teddy bears".
 On the K&ESR D9504 has proved equally capable of handling heavy works trains or hauling the passenger services.
+D9504 was heavily involved in the building of the UK's first high speed line - High Speed 1.

 D2023 & D2024 - Class 03